 Maybe some of your team members take a few sick days during this period of time; maybe unexpected tasks have to be executed; maybe some of your tools crash that require more money pulled from the budget.
 Whatever your constraints may be, factor in anything that might feel like a risk that can lead to a full-blown constraint, which may affect the completion of deliverables or even the goals and objectives of your project.

 6. Discuss Risks and Accountability

 Risks need to be assessed from as many corners as possible.
 Consider paid time off, vacation time that staff has accrued, and company holidays.
 Consider any freak accidents that might affect your budget or timeline directly.
 And then appoint someone to take charge in case the environment becomes favorable for those risks to become reality.
-Create a sense of accountability so that all team members can have an active stake in the successful outcome of the project and to minimize the possibility of error.
+Create a sense of accountability so that all team members can have a measurable stake in the successful outcome of the project to minimize the possibility of error.

-Cover not just the basics, but every detail in your work plan with a fine-toothed comb.
+Cover not just the basics, but every detail in your project work plan with a fine-toothed comb.
 With every potential question or red flag already covered, you’ll be able to get sign off from stakeholders and start your project with the right expectations in mind.

 Tools You Need to Make a Work Plan

-Above the entire work plan, outlining the whole thing like a skeleton is your timeline.
-In your timeline, you’ll mark down deliverables, their dependencies, milestones, which task is assigned to which department and team member, how many levels of approval are on each task, etc.
+Above the entire work plan, outlining the whole thing like a skeleton is your project timeline.
+In your timeline, you’ll mark down tasks, deliverables, their dependencies, milestones, which task is assigned to which department and team member, how many levels of approval are on each task, etc.